 - You are exhausted but feel great satisfaction.

-- Views looking back down the pass, all around and even as far as Mt Baker in the distance are remarkable.
+- Views from these much higher elevations looking back down the pass, all around and even as far as Mt Baker in the distance are remarkable.

 But we’re about to burst your bubble.